MicrosoftDocs/fabric-docs/docs/data-warehouse/data-warehousing.md

 1. The following limitations are regarding query lifecycle DMVs:

    - When running “sys.dm_exec_connections”, you may encounter the following error even if you're an Admin of your workspace.
-This issue will be fixed in a future release.

       ***Error Message:*** *The user doesn't have the external policy action 'Microsoft.Sql/Sqlservers/SystemViewsAndFunctions/ServerPerformanceState/Rows/Select' or permission 'VIEW SERVER PERFORMANCE STATE' to perform this action.*

    - “sys.dm_exec_sessions” provides a limited view as not all active query results will display.
-This issue will be fixed in a future release.

 1. Permissions:

    - The user who created the Lakehouse will have “dbo” permissions, everyone else will be limited to “Select”.

    - GRANT, REVOKE, DENY commands are currently not supported.
-This issue will be fixed in a future release.

 ## Connectivity